sAtyAmLinux/GigaBill/README.md

 These instructions will help you set up the Gigabill project on your local machine for development and testing purposes.

-### Prerequisites

-- Node.js and npm installed
-- MongoDB installed and running

 ### Installation